 Q. What advice do you have for a customer looking to hire a provider like you?

-A. Understand that there is a vast difference between a non-professional who can provide you with measured drawings for your project vs. the services offered by an experienced, qualified, licensed design professional.
-Your home or business is your most valuable and treasured asset - make sure that you entrust your most valuable asset to professionals who will protect your interests and provide you with exceptional service.
+A. Your home or business is your most valuable and treasured asset - make sure that you entrust your most valuable asset to professionals who will protect your interests and provide you with exceptional service.
+There is a vast difference between a non-professional who draws measured drawings for your project vs. the design services offered by an experienced, qualified, licensed professional.
 Once the damage is done, there is no way to justify the savings that can be done to your home or business by an under-qualified individual who claims to provide the same service as a qualified, professional design firm - its just not worth the risk.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. There is an old saying: "Let the Buyer Beware."
 Unlicensed non-professional draftsmen and designers compete with legitimate, licensed professional firms, such as ours.
 Oftentimes, they offer services at a far lower rate than experienced, licensed professionals.
 There is a reason non-licensed amateurs are cheaper than licensed pros: the services they provide are not comparable, not professional, and more often than not they do not have neither the experience nor the skills to deliver the same product.
 We meet many clients who find themselves in trouble because they spent thousands of dollars for a design and drawings from a non-licensed amateur, only to find the plans did not meet applicable codes, are not acceptable to many towns in the Commonwealth, and are fraught with errors and omissions.

 Your home or business environment can be the largest investment in your life - do not entrust your greatest asset to inexperienced non-pros trying to save a few dollars.
 You will spend tenfold trying to correct the problems this scenario creates.

 Q. Why does your work stand out from others who do what you do?

 A. Our work stands out in several ways: